segmentio/segment-docs/src/personas/identity-resolution/externalids.md

 ## Custom externalIDs

 Personas will automatically resolve identity for any other externalIDs that you bind to users - such as a phone number or any custom identifier that you support.

+As long as you've configured custom externalIDs, such as `phone`, in your Space's Identity Resolution rules, you can include it with the `context.externalIds` array, the `properties` object, or the `context.traits` object.

-As seen in the below example, you can send custom `externalIds` in the `context` object of any call to Segment's API.
+As seen in the example below, you can send custom `externalIds` in the `context` object of any call to Segment's API.

 The four fields below (id, type, collection, encoding) are all required: